 “Hi, I got your wedding invitation.
 Didn’t know you were getting married.”

 I watch his offline status circle turn green and the ellipsis appears at the bottom of our message thread.

 “Long time no chat!
 Yeah, I’m getting married.
-It’ll be a bunch of our high school
+It’ll be a bunch of our high school friends there.”

 I begin to type.
 Then I delete my words and begin to wonder.
 Why didn’t we work out again?
 It wouldn’t hurt much to ask–with years of buffer between those tender times and now.

 “Do you think we would’ve ever worked out?”
 I send instead.
 More ellipsis.

 “Haha nah, definitely not.
 I bet the day after our breakup, you threw out all of the pinwheels to make room in your locker for your textbooks that you claimed were too heavy to lug around everywhere.”